captDaylight/bottler/docs/README.md

 # Infura Documentation

-This section provides all published technical documentation for Infura.
+Access all the information you need to utilize Infura for all your infrastructure needs.

 ## Not sure if the network is having issues?